argilla-io/argilla/argilla/docs/community/contributor.md

     * **Discord**: You are welcome to join the [Argilla Discord community](http://hf.co/join/discord), where you can keep in touch with other users, contributors and the Argilla team.
 In the following [section](#first-contact-in-discord), you can find more information on how to get started in Discord.
     * **Git**: This is a very useful tool to keep track of the changes in your files.
 Using the command-line interface (CLI), you can make your contributions easily.
 For that, you need to have it [installed and updated](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your computer.
     * **GitHub**: It is a platform and cloud-based service that uses git and allows developers to collaborate on projects.
 To contribute to Argilla, you'll need to create an account.
 Check the [Contributor Workflow with Git and Github](#contributor-workflow-with-git-and-github) for more info.
     * **Developer Documentation**: To collaborate, you'll need to set up an efficient environment.
-Check the [Quickstart documentation](../getting_started/quickstart.md) to know how to do it.
+Check the [Server](https://github.com/argilla-io/argilla/blob/develop/argilla-server/README.md) and [Frontend](https://github.com/argilla-io/argilla/blob/develop/argilla-frontend/README.md) READMEs to know how to do it.
     * **Schedule a meeting with our developer advocate**: If you have more questions, do not hesitate to contact our developer advocate and [schedule a meeting](https://calendly.com/david-berenstein-huggingface/30min).

 ## First Contact in Discord